Wjozey/contact-management/README.md

 1. **Pages**:
    - `index.tsx`: The main page, displaying the list of contacts and including the form to add new contacts.
 2. **Components**:
-   - `ContactForm.tsx`: A form component for adding new contacts.
+   - `Addcontact.js`: A form component for adding new contacts.
-   - `ContactList.tsx`: Lists all contacts fetched from Airtable.
+   - `ContactList.js`: Lists all contacts fetched from Airtable.
-   - `ContactCard.tsx`: Represents a single contact in the list, with an option to delete.
+   - `Contact.js`: Represents a single contact in the list, with an option to delete.
 3. **Utilities**:
-   - `airtable.ts`: Handles API requests to the Airtable backend, including fetching contacts, adding a new contact, and deleting a contact.
+   - `base.js`: Handles API requests to the Airtable backend, including fetching contacts, adding a new contact, and deleting a contact.

 ## Backend Architecture (Airtable)